gigasquid/wonderland-clojure-katas/card-game-war/README.md

   the highest suit.
 The suits ranks in order of ascending value are spades, clubs, diamonds, and hearts.
 - The player that runs out of cards loses.
-- If both players run out of cards at the same time, then it is a draw.

 ## Instructions